peppapighs/HE60/README.md

 ![Assembled](/doc/3-assembled.jpg)

-6. Install the PCB into the case.
+4. Install the PCB into the case.

 ![Case with keycaps](/doc/4-complete.jpg/)

 ## Firmware

 Head to [libhmk](https://github.com/peppapighs/libhmk/releases) for a pre-compiled firmware.
 The firmware can be flashed using DFU mode, which can be entered by holding the BOOT button before plugging in.
 You may need to install the DFU bootloader driver using Zadig.
+See [libhmk](https://github.com/peppapighs/libhmk) for more information for firmware flashing instructions.

 ## Acknowledgements